2bmio/doc/CKA/04-KUBERNETES-ARCHITECTURE.md

 >**cloud-controller-manager**
 >* Remaining in beta in v1.16, the cloud-controller-manager (ccm) interacts with agents outside of the cloud.
 It handles tasks once handled by kube-controller-manager.
 This allows faster changes without altering the core Kubernetes control process.
 Each kubelet must use the --cloud-provider-external settings passed to the binary.
 You can also develop your own ccm, which can be deployed as a daemonset as an in-tree deployment or as a free-standing out-of-tree installation.
 The cloud-controller-manager is an optional agent which takes a few steps to enable.
 You can learn more about the cloud-controller-manager online.

+---

+## Worker Nodes
+>**kubelet and kube-proxy**
+>* All worker nodes run the kubelet and kube-proxy, as well as the container engine, such as Docker or rkt.
+Other management daemons are deployed to watch these agents or provide services not yet included with Kubernetes.
+>* The kubelet interacts with the underlying Docker Engine also installed on all the nodes, and makes sure that the containers that need to run are actually running.
+The kube-proxy is in charge of managing the network connectivity to the containers.
+It does so through the use of iptables entries.
+It also has the userspace mode, in which it monitors Services and Endpoints using a random port to proxy traffic and an alpha feature of ipvs.
+>* You can also run an alternative to the Docker engine: cri-o or rkt.
+To learn how you can do that, you should check the documentation.
+In future releases, it is highly likely that Kubernetes will support additional container runtime engines.
+>* Supervisord is a lightweight process monitor used in traditional Linux environments to monitor and notify about other processes.
+In the cluster, this daemon monitors both the kubelet and docker processes.
+It will try to restart them if they fail, and log events.
+While not part of a standard installation, some may add this monitor for added reporting.
+>* Kubernetes does not have cluster-wide logging yet.
+Instead, another CNCF project is used, called Fluentd.
+When implemented, it provides a unified logging layer for the cluster, which filters, buffers, and routes messages.